Cassette deck: Advances in tape materials

 Chromium dioxide (referred to as CrO_{2} or Type II) was the first tape designed for extended high-frequency response, but it required higher bias.
-Later, as the IEC Type II standard was defined, a different equalization settings was also mandated to reduce hiss, thus giving up some extension at the high end of the audio spectrum.

-Better-quality cassette recorders soon appeared with a switch for the tape type.

-Later decks incorporated coded holes in the shell to autodetect the tape type.
+Later, as the IEC Type II standard was defined, different equalization settings were also mandated to reduce hiss, thus giving up some extension at the high end of the audio spectrum.
+Cassette recorders soon appeared with a switch for the tape type.
+Later decks incorporated coded holes in the shell to detect the tape type.

 Chromium dioxide tape was thought to cause increased wear on the heads, so TDK and Maxell adapted cobalt-doped ferric formulations to mimic CrO_{2}.

-Sony briefly tried FerriChrome (Type III) which claimed to combine the best of both; some people, however, stated that the reverse was true because the Cr top layer seemed to wear off quickly, reducing this type to Fe in practice.
-Most recent decks produce the best response and dynamic headroom with metal tapes (IEC Type IV) which require still higher bias for recording, though they will play back correctly at the II setting since the equalization is the same.
+Sony briefly tried FerriChrome (Type III), which claimed to combine the best of both; some people, however, stated that the reverse was true because the Cr top layer seemed to wear off quickly, reducing this type to Fe in practice.

-Effects achieved by the technological developments
+Most recent decks produce the best response and dynamic headroom with metal tapes (IEC Type IV), which require still higher bias for recording, though they will play back correctly at the II setting since the equalization is the same.

-With all of these improvements, the best units could record and play the full audible spectrum from 20 Hz to over 20 kHz (although this was commonly quoted at -10, -20 or even -30 dB, not at full output level), with wow and flutter less than 0.05% and very low noise.
+With all of these improvements, the best units could record and play the full audible spectrum from 20 Hz to over 20 kHz (although this was commonly specified at -10, -20 or even -30 dB, not at full output level), with wow and flutter less than 0.05% and very low noise.
 A high-quality recording on cassette could rival the sound of an average commercial CD, though the quality of pre-recorded cassettes has been regarded by the general public as lower than could be achieved in a quality home recording.
 There was a call for better sound quality in 1981, surprisingly by the head of Tower Records, Russ Solomon.
 At a meeting of the National Association of Recording Merchandisers (NARM) Retail Advisory Committee in Carlsbad, California, Solomon played two recordings of a Santana track; one he had recorded himself and the pre-recorded cassette release from Columbia Records.
 He used this technique to demonstrate what he called "the tunnel effect" in the audio range of pre-recorded cassettes and commented to the reporter Sam Sutherland, who wrote a news article printed in Billboard magazine: